Jan Fortelný

-Jan Fortelný (born 19 January 1999) is a Czech footballer who plays as a midfielder for Sigma Olomouc on loan from Sparta Prague.
+Jan Fortelný (born 19 January 1999) is a Czech footballer who plays as a midfielder for Teplice.

 Club career

 Youth level

-On youth level he played for AC Sparta Prague.
+On youth level, he played for AC Sparta Prague.
 He played in 4 2016-17 UEFA Youth League matches against OFK Titograd and Altinordu FK scoring 2 goals, also he played in 3 2017-18 UEFA Youth League matches against F91 Dudelange and RB Salzburg.

 AC Sparta Prague

 He made his debut for the first team on 20 September 2020 in the Czech First League match against FC Fastav Zlín.

 Since then he played in 1 league match and in 1 Czech Cup match without scoring a goal (actual to 21 January 2021).
 He also played in 3 matches (scoring 3 goals) for reserve team in Bohemian Football League.

 FC Sellier and Bellot Vlašim (loan)

 On 17 August 2018 he was loaned to FC Sellier & Bellot Vlašim in Czech National Football League.
 In one year long loan he played in 21 league matches (scoring 2 goals) and in 2 Czech Cup matches (scoring 1 goal).